Intervention Window

 The intervention window is the structural reason that retrospective tools (journals, analytics, post-session reviews) have not solved trader churn.
 These tools operate outside the window.
 They provide insight after the fact.
 The behavioural damage, the account drawdown, and the emotional experience that leads to quitting all happen inside the window.

-For prop firms, brokers, and crypto exchanges, collapsing the intervention timeline from days to seconds is the highest-leverage change they can make to trader retention.
+For prop firms, brokers, and crypto exchanges, collapsing the intervention timeline from days to seconds is the single most consequential change they can make to trader retention.
 The data to detect triggers already flows through their systems in real time.
 The gap is not detection.
 It is response.
 The institution that responds inside the window retains the trader.
 The one that responds outside it loses them.

 Related Terms